evaofo001/phantompay/ADMIN_CONFIG_README.md

 ### Adding New Admin Users
 1. Update the `REACT_APP_ADMIN_EMAILS` environment variable
-2. Add the email to the comma-separated list
+2. Add the email to the comma-separated list (currently only one admin: phantompaywallet@gmail.com)
 3. Restart the application

 ### Changing Admin Secret Code